Tony Bethell

-Richard Anthony Bethell (9 April 1922 – 17 February 2004) was born in Dar-es-Salaam in the British territory of Tanganyika.
+Richard Anthony Bethell (9 April 1922 – 17 February 2004) was born in Dar es Salaam in the British territory of Tanganyika.
 He joined the Royal Air Force during the Second World War.
-After his Mustang was shot down he was taken prisoner and held in the German prisoner of war camp Stalag Luft III at Sagan where he actively participated in the Great Escape, being one of the 76 officers to break out and make some distance across enemy occupied territory before being recaptured.
+After his Mustang was shot down he was taken prisoner and held in the German prisoner of war camp Stalag Luft III at Sagan where he participated in the Great Escape, being one of the 76 officers to break out and make some distance across enemy occupied territory before being recaptured.
 His name was not one of the 50 who were picked to be executed and he, with 25 others, went back into captivity.
 He retired from the RAF in 1955 and worked in financial services in Canada.
 He died in Canada in 2004.

 Early life

 Bethell's parents lived abroad serving with the British Colonial Services in East Africa and Gibraltar.
 Bethell was born on 9 April 1922 in Dar-es-Salaam, then part of the British territory of Tanganyika.
 He and his brother were boarders at Junior Kings School, Sturry, Kent and regularly sailed to Gibraltar to see their parents during school holidays.
 The Bethell family lived for some years in Gibraltar where his father was state treasurer, and only returned to England after his death.
 Bethell's education was completed at Sherborne School, where he attained the position of head boy.